NGC 4889: Properties

 NGC 4889 is located along the high declination region of Coma Berenices, south of the constellation Canes Venatici.
 It can be traced by following the line from Beta Comae Berenices to Gamma Comae Berenices.
 With an apparent magnitude of 11.4, it can be seen by telescopes with 12 inch aperture, but its visibility is greatly affected by light pollution due to glare of the light from Beta Comae Berenices.
 However, under very dark, moonless skies, it can be seen by small telescopes as a faint smudge, but larger telescopes are needed in order to see the galaxy's halo.

 In the updated Hubble sequence galaxy morphological classification scheme by the French astronomer Gérard de Vaucouleurs in 1959, NGC 4889 is classified as an E4 type galaxy, which means it has a flat distribution of stars within its width.
 It is also classified as a cD galaxy, a giant type of D galaxy, a classification devised by the American astronomer William Wilson Morgan in 1958 for galaxies with an elliptical-shaped nucleus surrounded by an immense, diffuse, dustless, extended halo.

 NGC 4889 is far enough that its distance can be measured using redshift.
 With the redshift of 0.0266 as derived from the Sloan Digital Sky Survey, and the Hubble constant as determined in 2013 by the ESA COBRAS/SAMBA/Planck Surveyor translates its distance of 94 Mpc (308 million light years) from Earth.

 NGC 4889 is probably the largest and the most massive galaxy out to the radius of 100 Mpc (326 million light years) of the Milky Way.
 The galaxy has an effective radius which extends at 2.9 arcminutes of the sky, translating to a diameter of 239,000 light years, about the size of the Andromeda Galaxy.
 In addition it has an immense diffuse light halo extending to 17.8 arcminutes, roughly half the angular diameter of the Sun, translating to 1.3 million light years in diameter.

 Along with its large size, NGC 4889 may also be extremely massive.
 If we take the Milky Way as the standard of mass, it may be close to 8 trillion solar masses.
 However, as NGC 4889 is a spheroid, and not a flat spiral, it has a three-dimensional profile, so it may be as high as 15 trillion solar masses.
-However, as for elliptical galaxies, only a small fraction of the mass of NGC 4889 is in the form of stars that radiate energy.
+However, as usual for elliptical galaxies, only a small fraction of the mass of NGC 4889 is in the form of stars that radiate energy.